 The last step before staining is sanding wood, but don’t let it take too long!
 If you see scratches remaining after your first go-round, switch to a coarser grit and start again.

-Achieve an attractive look with smooth sanding and oil stains finish.
-But beware, rough scratching can lead to a less-than-ideal outcome if you choose to use stain coats.
+You can always achieve an attractive finish with smooth sanding oil stains finish.
+But beware, rough scratching can lead to a less-than-ideal outcome if you choose to use stain.
 For the best results, opt for 220-grit sandpaper.